c1jb/c1jb/README.md

 Hello, my name is Cooper.
 I am a Software Engineering major at Cal Poly San Luis Obispo, and I will be graduating in June 2024.
-As of Winter 2023, I am a junior, and have Senior standing.
+As of Fall 2023 I am a senior.
 I have experience with Java, Python, SQL, RISC-V Assembly, React, JavaScript and C. Thank you for stopping by!

 Relevant Cal Poly Course Work